godshunter/My-Contributions/Interlay_Kintsugi.md

 - Organized an audio [AMA](https://t.me/doubletop/31390) with the CEO of the project

 - Organized a Twitter flash campaign
 - Organized AMA for CIS community.
-Was translated on Discord Interlay and on [Binance Live](https://www.binance.com/en/live/video?roomId=2109860)
+Was broadcast on Discord Interlay and on [Binance Live](https://www.binance.com/en/live/video?roomId=2109860)